chinapedia/wikipedia.abstract.en/Page/Hour.md

 East Asia

-Clock_Tower_from_Su_Song's_Book.JPG's 1092 _Xinyi Xiangfa Yao_ illustrating his clocktower at Kaifeng.]]
-Beijing_2006_1-14.jpg in Beijing's Drum Tower]] Ancient China divided its day into 100 "marks" running from midnight to midnight.
+'s 1092 _Xinyi Xiangfa Yao_ illustrating his clocktower at Kaifeng.]] in Beijing's Drum Tower]] Ancient China divided its day into 100 "marks" running from midnight to midnight.
 The system is said to have been used since remote antiquity, credited to the legendary Yellow Emperor, but is first attested in Han-era water clocks and in the 2nd-century history of that dynasty.
 It was measured with sundials and water clocks.
 Into the Eastern Han, the Chinese measured their day schematically, adding the 20-_ke_ difference between the solstices evenly throughout the year, one every nine days.
 During the night, time was more commonly reckoned during the night by the "watches" of the guard, which were reckoned as a fifth of the time from sunset to sunrise.

 Imperial China continued to use _ke_ and _geng_ but also began to divide the day into 12 "double hours" named after the earthly branches and sometimes also known by the name of the corresponding animal of the Chinese zodiac.
 The first _shi_ originally ran from 11pm to 1am but was reckoned as starting at midnight by the time of the History of Song, compiled during the early Yuan.
 These apparently began to be used during the Eastern Han that preceded the Three Kingdoms era, but the sections that would have covered them are missing from their official histories; they first appear in official use in the Tang-era Book of Sui.
 Variations of all these units were subsequently adopted by Japan and the other countries of the Sinosphere.